rhdtownsend/msg/docs/source/user-guide/python-walkthrough.rst

 The demo grid is a small, low-resolution temperature-gravity grid of intensity spectra, useful for learning about MSG's capabilities.
-Download the grid from :grid:`here <sg-demo.h5>` (its size is around 18 MB); you can store it in any directory, but make a note of where you've put it.
+Download the grid from :grid:`here <sg-demo.h5>` (its size is around 18 MB); you should store it in the same directory as where you plan to run Jupyter (or Python).

 The PyMSG Module
 ================

-To use MSG from Python, you need to import the :py:mod:`pymsg` module.
-As the first cell in a Jupyter notebook, paste in the following statements:
+To use MSG from Python, first make sure the :envvar:`MSG_DIR` environment variable is set, as described in the :ref:`quick-start` chapter.
+Then, fire up Jupyter, create a new notebook, and paste the following statements into the first cell:

 .. jupyter-execute::

+   # Import pymsg

    import sys
    import os
    sys.path.insert(0, os.path.join(os.environ['MSG_DIR'], 'lib'))
+   import pymsg

+   # Import standard modules and configure them

    import numpy as np
-   import matplotlib.pyplot as plt import pymsg
+   import matplotlib.pyplot as plt

    %matplotlib inline
    plt.rcParams.update({'font.size': 16})

-Here, we take the liberty of also importing standard modules such as :py:mod:`matplotlib` and :py:mod:`numpy`.
-Note that the first three lines are necessary so that Python can find the :py:mod:`pgmsg` module in :file:`${MSG_DIR}/lib`.
+The first four statements take care of importing the :py:mod:`pymsg` module, which provides the Python interface to MSG.
+We also take the liberty of importing standard modules such as :py:mod:`matplotlib` and :py:mod:`numpy`.

 Loading & Inspecting the Grid
 =============================

-The next step is to load
-the demo grid into memory [#memory]_, by creating a new :py:class:`pymsg.SpecGrid` object:
+The next step is to load the demo grid into memory [#memory]_, by creating a new :py:class:`pymsg.SpecGrid` object:

 .. jupyter-execute::